 VPN is an acronym for virtual private networks.
 By setting up a VPN on a device you are accessing the server from a different IP address.
 The ISP, the website, and any third parties can no longer associate your browsing with your physical address.

 Why are VPNs important?

-VPN’s are important for encrypting your internet activity and data confidentiality and rerouting your internet traffic and location.
+VPN’s add an extra layer of privacy and anonymity.
+They are important for encrypting your internet activity and data confidentiality by rerouting your internet traffic through a different location.

 VPNs ensure data confidentiality.
-They protect you against online threats such as hacking and identity theft.
+They protect you against online threats such as 3rd part trackers and data collection.
 Because they encrypt your activity and traffic, VPNs also protect users against internet service providers tracking and selling your internet data to advertisers.

 What are some advantages to using a VPN?

 Identity protection from bad agents

 Your IP address is a vital piece of information that can enable any snooper, tracker, or ISP to learn about your physical location and what you are browsing.